-The idea to challenge snowriders to visit all of Washington's ski areas came from Steve Coxen, former President of the Far West Ski Association as welll as of the NWSCC, in cooperation with the Northwest Ski Club Council.
-It is a natualr extension of last year's Ski Oregon Challenge.
+The idea to challenge snowriders to visit all of Washington's ski areas came from Steve Coxen, in cooperation with the Northwest Ski Club Council.
+It is a natual extension of last year's Ski Oregon Challenge.
 The Oregon Challenge continues this year, but many of us are turning our sights to Washington.

 The idea is to ski at least 10 of Washington's 14 ski areas.
 You can do it in 5 to 7 weekends.
-Several people made plans to see, ski and ride all of Washington this season.
-There may be others too, that we don't know about yet.
+Several people are planning to see, ski and ride all of Washington this season

 1. David Schor did it on a snowboard, and was the first one to visit all the areas. completeing all 12 ski resorts before the end of December.
 Good thing, because he then broke his leg on New Year's Eve!

 See his blog at: http://skiwashington.blogspot.com.